-Review the requirements needed to get started with the Cloudera Data Warehouse (CDW) service on Red Hat OpenShift 4.7 or 4.8 clusters.
+Review the requirements needed to get started with the Cloudera Data Warehouse (CDW) service on Red Hat OpenShift.

 You can also use the CDP Private Cloud Data Services Spreadsheet to model the number and specification of hosts required for a deployment.
-See How to use the CDP Private Cloud Data Services sizing spreadsheet on page 10.
+See How to use the CDP Private Cloud Data Services sizing spreadsheet on page 11.

-- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running.
-See Private Cloud Installation Overview and Requirements for more details. - An environment must have been registered with Management Console on the private cloud.
+- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running. - An environment must have been registered with Management Console on the private cloud.
 See CDP Private Cloud Environments for more details. - In addition to the general requirements listed in the Private Cloud Installation Requirements documentation, CDW also has the following minimum memory, storage, and hardware requirements for each OpenShift worker node using the standard resource mode: